AdaCore/spark2014/docs/guidance/main.rst

       package body Pack_To_Analyze with SPARK_Mode => On is ...
    end Pack_To_Exclude;

-Note that cases 2 and 3 above are not exclusive: the violations of case 2 are in fact included in those of case 3.
-In case 2, all declarations in the visible part of the package are analyzed as well as their bodies when explicitly marked with a ``SPARK_Mode`` aspect.
-In case 3, only those declarations and bodies explicitly marked with a ``SPARK_Mode`` aspect are analyzed.
+Note that the second and last cases above are not exclusive: the violations of the second case are in fact included in those of the last case.
+In the second case, all declarations in the visible part of the package are analyzed as well as their bodies when explicitly marked with a ``SPARK_Mode`` aspect.
+In the last case, only those declarations and bodies explicitly marked with a ``SPARK_Mode`` aspect are analyzed.

 Modifying Code To Remove SPARK Violations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^